Bedrock-OSS/bedrock-wiki/docs/documentation/creative-categories.md

 As of 1.17.30 this feature is currently experimental and is currently available for both custom items & blocks.
 Make sure to use the [1.16.100+ format version!](/items/items-16)
 :::

 Item categories applied with the item description direct it to a more broad field in the creative category, individual tabs.
 They need to be the same tab as the component `creative_category`.
-Such would be applied like the following example:
+Such would be applied in the following example:

 <CodeHeader></CodeHeader>